 I have this love and hate relationship with New Year Resolutions.

 Here is the “hate” part: New Year’s resolutions frustrate me because I have what I like to call a “one-month curse” that I can’t break.
-I spent a couple thousand dollars buying a treadmill once, and used it for about a month, and now, that treadmill just sits in our bedroom collecting dust.
+I spent a couple of thousand dollars buying a treadmill once and used it for about a month, and now, that treadmill just sits in our bedroom collecting dust.